hunterloftis/heroku-cli-node/readme.md

 - at least one file in `/bin` to provide an executable for your app
 - a [standard](http://standardjs.com/) linter to keep you on track
 - and finally a `Procfile` to list your app's process types

+...and I like to build solid apps, but I'm lazy.